AJsVoices/the-clandestine-providence/TheStory/20170626-darwynns-law/002-dinner-with-family.md

 "Laker can bring his boys home."

 Rider grinned up at me, "He's happier here with you.
 I think Dad pushes the girlfriend thing a little too much for him.
-It's not that he'd hate Lake or anything but
+It's not that he'd hate Lake or anything but I think he's afraid Dad will hate you for it."

+"I don't blame him.
+My dad blames Dorian 80% of the time.
+He's just now starting to understand that I was thinking about boys long before I even knew Dorian liked men."

+"Yeah, but Kai's looking for excuses to make you not his son.
+Or that's how I take it.
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTcxMTE0NDUsLTYwMDMyOTA5Niw5MTA5OD
-MyNzddfQ==
+eyJoaXN0b3J5IjpbMTMxODM4NDk2MywtNjAwMzI5MDk2LDkxMD
+k4MzI3N119
 -->